Data-Driven Learnability Transition of Measurement-Induced Entanglement

 where $\theta$ denotes the model parameters.
 We adopt this loss rather than directly targeting $\Delta$ because $\text{Tr}(\rho_{AB,m}\sigma_{AB,m}^{s})$ is bounded, while $S_{AB,m}^{\text{SC}}$ exhibits unbounded fluctuations~\cite{garratt2024}.
-Alternative loss functions were also examined; detailed comparisons are provided in the Supplemental Material~\cite{supp}.
 Importantly, this approach uses only experimentally accessible data: the labels $\sigma_{AB,m}^{s}$ are directly reconstructed from measurements on $A$ and $B$, enabling fully self-supervised training.

 For the model architecture, we employ a transformer-based encoder consisting of multi-head self-attention layers and feed-forward blocks~\cite{vaswani2017, devlin2019}.
 Transformers efficiently capture long-range correlations, making them well-suited for modeling the nonlocal dependence of $\rho_{AB,m}$ on global measurement patterns.
 Each measurement outcome $m$, represented as a binary sequence of $\{+1, -1\}$, is augmented with a $[\text{CLS}]$ token at the beginning and encoded into high-dimensional representations.
-A specialized density matrix head then maps the $[\text{CLS}]$ token's hidden state to a $4 \times 4$ complex-valued density matrix, with hermiticity, positive semi-definiteness, and unit trace constraints automatically satisfied by construction.
+A specialized density matrix head then maps the $[\text{CLS}]$ token's hidden state to a $4 \times 4$ complex-valued density matrix, with hermiticity, positive semidefiniteness, and unit trace constraints automatically satisfied by construction.
 A schematic workflow is shown in Fig.~\ref{fig1}(a), with architectural details provided in~\cite{supp}.
 For a fixed quantum state, the training set contains $N_{m}$ measurement shots, which defines the quantum time complexity, while the model contains $N_{p}$ trainable parameters, reflecting the classical space complexity.
 Practical classical learnability without post-selection is feasible only if $N_{m}$ and $N_{p}$ do not grow exponentially with $L$.
 After training, we evaluate the learned estimator using an independent set of $N_{e}$ shots to compute $\Delta$ via Eq.~(\ref{delta}).